dipakml/Sentiment-analysis-of-commodity-news-using-NLP/README.md

 ### Overview
 With the rapid development of the Internet and big data technologies, a rich of online data (including news releases) can helpfully facilitate evaluating the sentiment of commodities at given day.
 Accordingly, this study introduces sentiment analysis, a useful analysis tool, to understand the relevant information of online news articles and predicts the sentiment which can be further used to formulate a gold price trend prediction.

-In this project, let's apply machine learning techniques and develop a web based application to predict the loan eligibility of new applicant.
+In this project, let's apply machine learning techniques and develop a web based application to predict the sentiment of the given news.

 ### Dataset Information